home-assistant/home-assistant.io/source/_components/sensor.nest.markdown

 Configuration variables:

 - **monitored_conditions** array (*Required*): States to monitor.

+The following conditions can be monitored with a Nest Thermostat or Protect.
+  - 'battery_level'

+The following conditions can be monitored with a Nest Thermostat only.
   - 'temperature'
   - 'target'
   - 'humidity'
   - 'operation_mode'
   - 'last_ip'
   - 'local_ip'
   - 'last_connection'
-  - 'battery_level'
   - 'weather_condition'
   - 'weather_temperature'
   - 'weather_humidity'
   - 'wind_speed'
   - 'wind_direction'

+The following conditions can be monitored with a Nest Protect only.
-  - 'co_status' # Nest Protect only
+  - 'co_status'
-  - 'smoke_status' # Nest Protect only
+  - 'smoke_status'